bertkdowns/just-search-it/readme.md

 )
 ```

-We can handle all the filtering of options, and validating of types. maybe using a library like yup or that MCP one.

-Because it's await, you can chain these easily. if the user presses escape that can throw an error, and you can try-catch that.
+# To Do

 ### MCP/LLM

-Finally, add MCP support, or DIY it. a LLM can choose from the list of commands, and then InputRequest can be used to prompt the LLM for inputs one at a time.
+Add MCP support, or DIY it. a LLM can choose from the list of commands, and then InputRequest can be used to prompt the LLM for inputs one at a time.

 I'm guessing we're gonna be running a MCP server client side, or something like that, because we have to dynamically change which actions are avaliable.
 We're gonna have to figure out how that works.